MUSA-509/final-project/README.md

     * Data from third-party API calls (e.g., Google Maps APIs, Census API, Twitter) that is performed ad hoc based on user interactions
   * For any data processing steps to alter original data sources (e.g., buffering a points table for faster querying), please document all of the steps.
 * Application
+  * Is deployed to Elastic Beanstalk at a public URL
   * Frontend — has an HTML frontend (see below for more)
     * User interface
       * HTML form that interacts with Flask backend